 - Provides USMS with registration data in accordance with USMS rules.

-Section 4.9-Performance of Duties.
-Each Officer on the Board shall perform the duties as a director in good faith, in a manner the director reasonably believes to be in the best interests of COMSA, and with such judgment as an ordinarily prudent person in a like position would use under similar circumstances.
+- Each Board member shall perform the duties as a director in good faith, in a manner the director reasonably believes to be in the best interests of COMSA, and with such judgment as an ordinarily prudent person in a like position would use under similar circumstances.
 In performing such duties, a director shall be entitled to rely on information, opinions, reports, or statements, including financial statements and other financial data, reasonably believed to be accurate and prepared or presented by competent and knowledgeable persons or groups.
 A director shall not be considered to be acting in good faith if the director has knowledge concerning the matter in question that would cause such reliance to be unwarranted.

 Section 5.2 Voting Members.

 Board Meetings.
-Each Officer may vote at the Board Meetings.
-The Chair may only vote in cases of a tie.
+Each Officer and Member at Large may vote at the Board Meetings.
+The Chairperson may only vote in cases of a tie.